jonathanhrandall/jonathanhrandall.github.io/blog/resume.markdown

 ---
-layout: home
+layout: page
-author_profile: true
+title: Resume
+permalink: /resume/
 ---
-# Jonathan Randall

 ## Education
 ### The University of Texas at Austin